 Our SMRT technology provides a window into biological processes that has not previously been available.
-The combination of our products' and underlying SMRT technology's ability to deliver long read lengths, high consensus accuracy, low bias, and kinetic information afford the scientific community a new tool to conduct research not possible with first and second generation sequencing instruments.
+The combination of our products' and underlying SMRT technology's ability to deliver long read lengths, high consensus accuracy, low bias, and kinetic information affords the scientific community a new tool to conduct research not possible with other sequencing technologies.